- Today’s loyalty schemes have an unsustainable focus on rewards with a financial value.

 Using these techniques, a company – let’s use a health insurer, for example – could simultaneously grow brand advocacy and inspire customers to engage with health and wellness-themed content and programs, potentially lowering the cost to serve and claims in one fell swoop.

-The science of customer behaviour
+of customer behaviour

 When a traditional loyalty scheme begins rewarding a customer for their patronage, the transaction sends a signal to the market and customer that certain actions have value.
 This creates explicit and implicit customer expectations around these engagements, training them to expect certain levels of reward for their behaviours.